 - card skimming.

-- Organised crime groups are involved in sophisticated card fraud because they are motivated by the potential monetary gains.
-Criminals engaged in card fraud may also be linked with other organised crimes.
+Organised crime groups are involved in sophisticated card fraud because they are motivated by the potential monetary gains.
+Card fraud may also be linked with other organised crimes.

 - the theft of personal identity information and related financial information